leishiao/leishiao.github.io/JCP/CHAPTER 4  Composing Objects.md

 In many cases, ownership and encapsulation goes together -- the object encapsulates the state it owns and owns the state it encapsulate.
 It is the owner of a given state variable that gets to decide on the locking protocol used to maintain the integrity of that variable's state.
 Ownership implies control, but once you publish a reference to a mutable object, you no longer have exclusive control; at best, you might have "shared ownership".
 A class usually does not own the objects passed to its method and constructors, unless the method is designed to explicitly transfer ownership of objects passed in.

-Collection classes often exhibit a form of "spilt ownership", in which the collection owns the state of the infrastructure, but client code owns the objects stored in the collection.
+Collection classes often exhibit a form of "spilt ownership", in which the collection owns the state of the collection infrastructure, but client code owns the objects stored in the collection.

 ### 4.2 Instance confinement